Mushigarou/NetPractice/README.md

 ### Transport Layer - Service to Service

 ⭐ ***Distinguish data streams**.
-This layer ensures that data is received by the right process in your host (multiple tabs in browser)*
+This layer ensures that data is received by the right process in your host (multiple tabs in the browser)*
   - 🧮 Addressing Scheme - **Ports**
     - [0 - 65535] -- TCP -- **favors reliability**
   - **Servers listen** for requests to **predefined Ports**